isrreal/Triple-Roman-Domination-in-graphs/README.md

 1. **DestroySolution Sub-Routine**: A randomly chosen vertex labeled 0, 2, or 3 is selected and "destroyed" by unlabeled it (setting its label to -1).
 This introduces a controlled disruption in the current solution.

 2. **Solution Reconstruction**: After "destroying" part of the solution, the following sub-routines are applied to form a new solution:
-   - **ConstructSolution**: Partially reconstructs the solution, assigning feasible labels to vertices based on DRDF rules.
+   - **ConstructSolution**: Partially reconstructs the solution, assigning feasible labels to vertices based on TRDF rules.
    - **ExtendSolution**: Expands the labeling where possible to improve coverage or reduce weights.
-   - **ReduceSolution**: Optimizes the labeling to reduce the overall weight while satisfying DRDF constraints.
+   - **ReduceSolution**: Optimizes the labeling to reduce the overall weight while satisfying TRDF constraints.

 3. **Solution Comparison**: The newly formed solution is compared to the original.
 If the new solution has a lower weight, it replaces the current solution as the best candidate.